samiah1/Riyadh-JSD/curriculum/01-command-line-JS/readme.md

 * **Clone** - To download data from the cloud to your local machine (laptop, computer, etc.)
 * **Commit** - To save a version of your project to Git

->Note: We suggest you draw a diagram and explain what happens when you push/pull and stage a commit.
-Make sure students understand that changes first need to be added and then committed before they can be pushed.
-Remember to explain the differences between your local working repository vs. what is on GitHub.
-And don’t forget to review the vocabulary!

 ### GitHub Exercise